Should I buy an apartment or a villa in Dubai?

 - Villas can have great facilities, in terms of the surrounding master community amenities, such as parks, golf courses, shopping centres

-- If you buy off-plan or a plot, you can design a villa based on your own personal needs and requirements
+- If you buy off-plan property or a plot, you can design a villa based on your own personal needs and requirements

 - Some villas are sold complete with plot title deed, which gives the buyer full ownership of the land on which their property is built

 - Finally, in Dubai, villa gross rental yields in Q3 2016 range from 3% to 6%2

 A prime example of a lucrative villa purchase would be AKOYA Imagine 3, which offers investors flexibility through payment plans and the choice to pay for the deposit using a credit card.
 These quirky, contemporary villas can be a great asset for investors looking for family home.

 How about an apartment?